bishal0602/plug-n-copy/README.md

 # Plug-n-Copy

-The Plug-n-Copy is a powershell script that allows you to secretly copy files from a USB drive to a destination folder when it's plugged in.
+Plug-n-Copy is a powershell script that allows you to secretly copy files from a USB drive to a destination folder when it's plugged in.

 ## Project Structure